mohitjain/mohitjain/_posts/2012-12-01-modules-as-application-model-in-ruby-on-rails-or-refactor-your-code.md

   end
 end
 {% endhighlight %}
 Note: You need to add load these modules via specifying the path in application_controller.rb.
-Also you need to restart your application.
+Also, you need to restart your application.
 {% highlight ruby %}
 config.autoload_paths  = Dir["#{config.root}/lib/modules/**"]
 {% endhighlight %}
 You can use module even to refactor the code.
 For example.
-Generally my user model has lot of methods related to fetch data from facebook, once user signs up.
+My user model has a lot of methods related to fetching data from Facebook, once the user signs up.
 So create a module for those instance methods.